Updated: Sep 25

 What If Someone Intentionally Inflicted You With Emotional Distress?

 You might choose to file a separate claim for purposeful infliction of emotional distress in specific circumstances.
-For example, in some personal injury lawsuits, you may demonstrate that the defendant was either "grossly" negligent or intentionally intended to cause emotional distress and physical harm.
+For example, in some emotional distress, you may demonstrate that the defendant was either "grossly" negligent or intentionally intended to cause emotional distress and discrimination.
 However, this is much less common than a straightforward claim for emotional distress damages.

 Possible Caps/Limits On Damages for Pain and Suffering in California

-Physical injuries frequently have significant psychological repercussions, even though allegations of emotional anguish are sometimes met with mistrust in some quarters.
-These disorders are genuine and upsetting and are also compensable as part of your injury claim.
+Physical injuries as result of work-related accidents frequently have significant psychological repercussions, even though allegations of emotional anguish are sometimes met with mistrust in some quarters.
+These disorders are genuine and upsetting and are also compensable as part of your injury claim